 At the beginning of the 20th century in 1900 the National Debt stood at a very manageable 30 percent of GDP and dipped to 25 percent of GDP by 1914 despite the intervening Boer War.
 But the Great War, World War I, caused an explosion in the National Debt up to 135 percent of GDP in 1919.
 Then, in the economic troubles of the 1920s it rose to 181 percent in 1923 and stayed above 150 percent of GDP until 1937.
 The National Debt dipped to 110 percent of GDP in 1940 before soaring to 238 percent of GDP after the close of World War II in 1947.

-After World War II the National Debt was slow reduced down as low as 25 percent of GDP in 1992.
+After World War II the National Debt was exponentially reduced, year by year, geting down as low as 25 percent of GDP in 1992.
 Thereafter it fluctuated in the 30s and 40s until the financial crisis of 2008.
-The National Debt is expected to exceed 100 percent of GDP in the aftermath of the crisis, but is forecast to decline to 78 percent of GDP by 2020.
+The National Debt is expected to approach 100 percent of GDP in the aftermath of the crisis, but is forecast to decline to 78 percent of GDP by 2020.

 The real risk from government debt is the burden of interest payments.
 Experts say that when interest payments reach about 12% of GDP then a government will likely default on its debt.
 Chart 5 shows that the UK is a long way from that risk.
 The peak period for government interest payments, including central government and local authorities, was in the 1920s and 1930s right after World War I.